lievendoclo/quantum-mechanic/README.md

 | `<GitHub token>` | GitHub token | See [Atomist documentation](https://docs.atomist.com/developer/prerequisites/#github-token) |
 | `<bitbucket ssh port>` | Bitbucket SSH Port | Set this to the port used for ssh git commands on your Bitbucket instance.
 The default for Local Hadron Collider should be `30999` |

+Note that the settings should be change appropriately if using different environments for prod or multiple prod environments in the relative parts of the settings file.

 ### Maven settings

 Below is an example Maven settings file (`settings.xml`) that will be used to build projects in Jenkins: